talshoura/EcoStream-Dataset/README.md

 <a id="idtext"></a>
 #  EcoStream: Resource Utilization Dataset
 Please feel free to [**view and download the dataset here**](https://drive.google.com/drive/folders/1EM_fpRZug_8PZEgvTQa-mqhfO0gYtv9y?usp=sharing) \
-For comments, feedback, or question please [Contact Us](mailto:Tariq.AlShoura@ucalgary.ca?subject=Inquiry%20about%20the%20Resource%20Utilization%20Dataset) at: [Tariq.AlShoura@ucalgary.ca](mailto:Tariq.AlShoura@ucalgary.ca?subject=Inquiry%20about%20the%20Resource%20Utilization%20Dataset)
+For comments, feedback, or questions, please [Contact Us](mailto:Tariq.AlShoura@ucalgary.ca?subject=Inquiry%20about%20the%20Resource%20Utilization%20Dataset) at: [Tariq.AlShoura@ucalgary.ca](mailto:Tariq.AlShoura@ucalgary.ca?subject=Inquiry%20about%20the%20Resource%20Utilization%20Dataset)

 <!-- Please cite the following paper if using the dataset:
 > Tariq Al Shoura, Ali Mollaahmadi Dehaghi, Reza Razavi, Behrouz Far, and Mohammad Moshirpour.
 2023.
 SEPE Dataset: 8K Video Sequences and Images for Analysis and Development.
 In Proceedings of the 14th ACM Multimedia Systems Conference (MMSys ’23), June 7–10, 2023, Vancouver, BC, Canada.  -->